 - 1. Residential developments will be supported where they: - a.
-Contribute to a sense of place, which supports community identity and pride; - Provide, where appropriate, multi-functional spaces that support different recreational and social activities, and consider opportunities for community management and stewardship to support long term management of neighbourhoods and community facilities; - c.
-Provide functional space and facilities for refuse and recycling storage which is appropriate for the development.
+Contribute to a sense of place, which supports community identity and pride; - b.
+Provide, where appropriate, multi-functional spaces that support different recreational and social activities, and consider opportunities for community management and stewardship to support long term management of neighbourhoods and community facilities; - Provide functional space and facilities for refuse and recycling storage which is appropriate for the development.
 The location and design of facilities should provide opportunities to screen or reduce their visual prominence, not impact upon amenity, health or security; - d.
-Are constructed to a high quality of design and comply with design guidance for new housing and housing extensions set out within the Northumberland Design Guide; and - e.
-Perform positively against 'Build for Life 12' principles, or its successor. - 2.
+Are constructed to a high quality of design and have regard to design guidance for new housing and extensions set out within the Northumberland Design Guide; and - e.
+Perform positively against 'Building for a Healthy Life' principles, or its successor. - 2.
 Householder proposals for the extension and/or external adaptation of existing dwellings will only be supported where the enhancement: - a.
-Is well-related and subordinate in size and massing to the existing dwelling, and in combination with the existing dwelling forms a visually indivisible single dwelling as a whole; - b.
-Does not have a significant adverse impact on the amenity of adjoining properties in terms of structural proximity and unacceptable loss of daylight/sunlight, privacy and visual outlook; - c.
-Respects and complements the style and character of the existing dwelling and its setting in terms of its design and use of materials; and - d.
+Is well-related and subordinate in size and massing to the existing dwelling, and in combination with the existing dwelling forms a visually indivisible single dwelling as a whole; - Does not have a significant adverse impact on the amenity of adjoining properties in terms of structural proximity and unacceptable loss of daylight/sunlight, privacy and visual outlook; - c.
+Respects, complements and does not have an unacceptable adverse impact on the style and character of the existing dwelling and its setting in terms of its design and use of materials, or on the character of the surrounding area; and - d.
 Retains reasonable garden/yard space and satisfactory off-road parking space for the dwelling.